heinasmaki/colorplane/README.md

 and the lattices in the subfolder "lattices"

-See the file "License_CC" for the full text of the license.
+See the file "materials/License_CC" for the full text of the license.